pay-theory/pay-theory-docs/WEB/DEPRECATED.md

 #### Callback Argument

-While generating the Barcode it will use the geoloaction to return a map url for the users specific location.
+While generating the Barcode it will use the geolocation to return a map url for the users specific location.

 If this is the first time it has been requested the user will have the opportunity to accept or decline the request.